rgsurgtech-tech/scrublifepro/replit.md

-# SurgiPrep - Mobile Guide for Surgical Technologists
+# Scrubbable - Mobile Guide for Surgical Technologists

 ## Overview

-SurgiPrep is a comprehensive mobile reference guide and professional community hub designed specifically for surgical technologists.
+Scrubbable is a comprehensive mobile reference guide and professional community hub designed specifically for surgical technologists.
 The application provides quick access to procedure guides, instrumentation references, and community knowledge sharing.
 It features a subscription-based model with multiple tiers (free, standard, premium) and emphasizes a premium medical aesthetic with glassmorphism design elements.

 ## User Preferences